 Use customer journeys to create automated campaigns

-The previous figure shows how a simple customer journey might look in Dynamics 365.
+The previous figure shows how a simple customer journey might look.
 A somewhat more complex example could work like this:

 A new contact from New York wants to subscribe to your newsletter, and fills out a marketing page.
 This results in a new contact record in your database.

 You have a dynamic segment that finds all newsletter subscribers from New York, so the new contact automatically joins that list.

 You've created a customer journey that starts with the New York subscribers' segment as tile one, so the contact starts there and moves directly to the next tile.

 The next tile in the journey is an email tile, so the system automatically sends a marketing email to the new contact, and the contact moves on to the next tile.
 The email message offers a free white paper for download.

 The next tile is a trigger (set to trigger on the email).
 It keeps the contact here until either a week goes by, or they click the download link.
 The trigger branches the path, so if the contact clicks to download the paper, they'll take the "true" path immediately; but if a week goes by without a click, they'll go down the "false" path.